- How do I make a donation to the IDF Life for a Child Programme

 - Training and technical support for health professionals

 Financial trails and health outcomes are carefully monitored by the Programme management team.
-Along with detailed and regular financial information, centres also send an annual list of the children who are supported, along with full medical details on each child (de-identified).
+Along with detailed and regular financial information, centres also send an annual list of the children who are supported, along with annual clinical progress information on each child (de-identified).
 Site visits of centres by international experts are conducted as needed.

-As a sponsor you will receive a biannual newsletter, keeping you up-to-date with the progress of the Programme around the world.
-A receipt for your donation will either be sent within two weeks (one-off donations) or at the end of the Australian financial year (recurring donations).
+As a sponsor you will receive a biannual newsletter, keeping you up-to-date with the progress of the Programme around the world, and the occasional other news update (no more than a total of five emails per year).
+You can unsubscribe from emails at any time if you wish.
+A receipt for your donation will be sent after your donation.

-It is not possible for donors to directly support an individual child in the IDF Life for a Child Programme:
+It is not possible for donors to directly support an individual child in the IDF Life for a Child Programme for the following reasons:

-The IDF Life for a Child Programme is happy to receive expressions of interest from diabetes associations, companies or other organisations.
-Enquiries can be directed to email@example.com.
+The IDF Life for a Child Programme welcomes expressions of interest from diabetes associations, companies or other organisations.
+Enquiries can be directed to [email protected].

-Companies, organisations, and the diabetes community have assisted the Programme in numerous ways, including employee matched giving/gifts programs, and fundraising activities such as the “Spare a Rose Save a Child” campaign or a “Run for Diabetes”
+Many companies, organisations, and the diabetes community have assisted the Programme in numerous ways, including direct donations, employee matched giving/gifts programs, and fundraising activities such as the “Spare a Rose Save a Child” campaign run by US On-line Diabetes Communities.

 Life for a Child welcomes any fundraising efforts individuals or groups would like to undertake to raise money for the Programme.
 How you choose to raise money is limited only by your imagination – visit our Fundraising page for ideas as well as posters and promotional flyers to download.
-The Australian Diabetes Council, a key partner in the programme, has an excellent Fundraising manual freely available.
+Diabetes NSW, a key partner in the programme, has an excellent Fundraising manual freely available.